 After purchasing goods from the grocery store, you get a receipt of the goods that you bought, along with its total amount and taxes.
 Much is the same when selling a pre-loved item or equipment—this receipt is called a bill of sale.
 A fillable bill of sale is only issued after the sale.
 The payment has been made.
 Both parties get to keep copies of the legal document as their personal records.
 Continue reading below to get a background about a fillable bill of sale.
 Read More

 Before, you’ll have to rely on referrals or word of mouth to find a buyer.
 But now, with the help of different social media platforms, they’re one message away.
 According to Business 2 Community, 62% of US consumers shop at least once in a month.
 These are consumers with internet access at home.
-So, if you are searching for prospective buyers, it might be wise to put them up online, then use the fillable bill of sale afterward.
+So, if you are searching for prospective buyers, it might be wise to put them up online, where you can use the fillable and printable bill of sale afterwards.

 We have sorted out the most helpful tips to create your very own fillable bill of sale below.